Flavor and CP Invariant Composite Higgs Models: Flavor Symmetric Composite Higgs

 \subsection{EDMs}

-The hypothesis of MFV eliminates large flavor violating effects which for certain CP violating observables, most notably $\epsilon_K$, are in conflict with the data at least for a low scale of compositeness required by the hierarchy problem.
+The hypothesis of MFV eliminates large flavor violating effects which for certain CP violating observables, most notably $\epsilon_K$, are in conflict with the data for the scale of compositeness suggested by the hierarchy problem.
 One still has to worry about flavor diagonal phases which may contribute to EDMs and are in general not sufficiently suppressed by the MFV assumption.
-We now show that this problem does not arise in our concrete realization of MFV.

-Due to the flavor symmetries the masses and Yukawas of the composite sector lagrangian in eq. (\ref{2sitecustodial}) are 8 complex parameters (similar arguments hold for the scenario where each fermion couples to a single operator but we focus here as in the rest of the paper on the more promising scenario where the left doublets couple to two composite fermions).
+Due to the flavor symmetries masses and Yukawa couplings of the composite sector lagrangian in eq. (\ref{2sitecustodial}) are 8 complex parameters (similar arguments hold for the scenario where each fermion couples to a single operator).
 We can independently rephase the 8 chiral fields.
-Since two $U(1)$ rotations remain unbroken by the masses and Yukawas (corresponding to the baryon number in the up and down sector) 6 phases can be removed and we are left with two physical CP violating phases (diagonal).
-Importantly these phases can always be rotated into the Yukawas of the strong sector which do not mix directly with the elementary fields ($\tilde{Y}^{U,D}$).
+Since two $U(1)$ rotations remain unbroken by the masses and Yukawas (corresponding to baryon number in the up and down sector) 6 phases can be removed and we are left with two diagonal CP violating phases.

-It is easy to see that the two phases remain physical when we introduce the SM fermions.
+It is easy to see that the two new phases remain physical when we introduce the SM fermions.
 Let us focus on the scenario $\lambda_{Lu}, \lambda_{Ld}\propto Id$.
-From eq. (\ref{2sitecustodial}) when $\lambda_{Ru,Rd}=0$ the lagrangian is still invariant under $U(3)^3$.
+From eq. (\ref{2sitecustodial}) when $\lambda_{Ru,Rd}=0$ the lagrangian is invariant under $U(3)^3$.
 The right mixings break this symmetry to $U(1)_B$.
 By a flavor rotation they can be rotated to the standard CKM form with 10 physical parameters, in addition to the ones of the composite sector.

 A systematic way to count the physical parameters is the following.
-The total number of parameters, divided into real parameters and phases is
+The total number of parameters in the lagrangian, divided into real parameters and phases is

 where the first set corresponds to the masses, Yukawas and diagonal mixings while the second are the general right mixings.
 These parameters break the following number of symmetries,